New Dorp, Staten Island: Demographics

+Staten Island Chinatown Emerging

+In 2024, some reports came out that there has been an increasing influx of Chinese homeowners moving into the neighborhood particularly New Dorp Lane and some even calling this the Staten Island Chinatown.
+There has been an increasing influx of authentic Chinese owned businesses opening up from professional and educational services, food stores, eateries, pharmacies, and H&L Supermarket opened up on Hylan Boulevard as a large Chinese supermarket to cater to the growing Chinese population.

 Entertainment

 The Lane Theater in New Dorp opened on February 10, 1938, playing One Hundred Men and a Girl as its first feature film.
-Charles, Lewis and Elias Moses, who operated theaters on Staten Island under the name Isle Theatrical had John Eberson design an "atmospheric theater" using lighting, projecting images, and an impressive painted ceiling.
+Charles, Lewis and Elias Moses, who operated theaters on Staten Island under the name "Isle Theatrical" had John Eberson design an "atmospheric theater" using lighting, projecting images, and an impressive painted ceiling.
 The facility cost about $100,000 to build, had seating for 600 people, the latest RCA sound system, and was cooled by refrigeration.

 The structure was remodeled in 1977 with a new seating capacity of 550.
+Attendance dropped with the opening of UA Movies of Staten Island in Travis in 1987, which boasted 10 screens showing the latest new releases, and it closed a year later.
 In 1988 a landmark designation report was submitted describing the Lane Theater as "one of the last surviving pre-World War II movie theater interiors on Staten Island, and one of the few known largely intact examples of the Depression-era, Art Moderne style theater interior in New York City."
-The theater's interior has been Landmarked since November 1988.
+The theater's interior was landmarked in November 1988.
 Starting in 1998, several concerts were hosted including one by a young Eminem.
-"The EleMent" nightclub opened and eventually closed in 2001.
+"The EleMent" nightclub opened and eventually closed in 2001 in the building.

 In the summer of 2009 renovations were performed and Uncle Vinnies Comedy Club opened.
 The club closed in April 2011.
 In 2012 the building became the home of the Crossroads Church.